aws-solutions/instance-scheduler-on-aws/README.md

 **Build the solution**

-From the *deployment* folder in your cloned repo, run build-s3-dist.sh, passing the root name of your bucket (ex. mybucket), name of the solution i.e. aws-instance-scheduler and the version you are building (ex. v1.4.0).
+From the *deployment* folder in your cloned repo, run build-s3-dist.sh, passing the root name of your bucket(ex. mybucket), name of the solution i.e. aws-instance-scheduler and the version you are building (ex. v1.5.0).
 We recommend using a similar version based on the version downloaded from GitHub (ex.
-GitHub: v1.4.0, your build: v1.4.0.mybuild)
+GitHub: v1.5.0, your build: v1.5.0.mybuild)

 ```
 chmod +x build-s3-dist.sh